Recently, a new client visited our office. He had a good problem to have; he had saved too much money!

 Well, grab a cup of coffee and settle in for our longest blog post ever!
 If you read on, you’ll learn how to reduce your tax bill in retirement.

 The gentleman from our story was over 70 1/2 years old.
-This is an important detail to know; age 70 1/2 is when Required Minimum Distributions (RMD) begin.
+This is an important detail to know; age 70 1/2 is when Required Minimum Distributions (RMDs) begin.

-Required Minimum Distributions!?
 Let’s explain what that means.
-(If you’re already familiar with Individual Retirement Accounts (IRA) accounts and RMDs, you can jump ahead to the section where we discuss how to lower taxes in retirement.)
+(If you’re already familiar, you can jump ahead to the section where we discuss how to lower taxes in retirement.)

 Individual Retirement Arrangement (IRA) Accounts